Finite Volume schemes#

 where \(B\) and \(T\) refer to bottom and top cells.

-In the configuration, output_field_size is set to the space dimension:
+In the configuration, the number of components of the output field is set to the space dimension:

 static constexpr std::size_t dim = decltype(mesh)::dim;